James Mouat: Details

 For having voluntarily proceeded to the assistance of Lieutenant-Colonel Morris, C.B., 17th Lancers, who was lying dangerously wounded in an exposed situation after the retreat of the Light Cavalry at the battle of Balaklava, and having dressed that officer's wounds in presence of, and under a heavy fire from the enemy.
 Thus, by stopping a serious hemorrhage[sic], he assisted in saving that officer's life.

+Later career

+Mouat returned home in 1856 before going to New Zealand in 1860 as the Army Principal Medical Officer, serving in the Maori Wars between 1860-61 and 1863-65.
+Mouat was soon critical of the campaign, commenting in 1861 that the war was "unholy and unjust, instigated by the settlers to rob the natives of their land".
+In spite of this, the New Zealand government voted Mouat "special thanks for his valuable services to the Colony".

+After service in Britain as a surgeon general, he retired from the Army in 1876.
+In 1888 he was appointed an Honorary Surgeon to Queen Victoria.

 The medal

 His Victoria Cross is displayed at the Army Medical Services Museum in Mytchett, Surrey.

 Family

-Mouat married, in 1859, Adela-Rose-Ellen, daughter of Rev Nicholas Tindal, rector of Sandhurst, Gloucestershire, and granddaughter of Sir Nicolas Conyngham Tindal, Chief Justice of the Common Pleas from 1829 to 1845.
+In 1859 Mouat married Adela-Rose-Ellen, daughter of Rev Nicholas Tindal, rector of Sandhurst, Gloucestershire, and granddaughter of Sir Nicolas Conyngham Tindal, Chief Justice of the Common Pleas from 1829 to 1845.